Salma Solaun: Senior

-In 2020 Solaun was included in the senior national team, she won medals in competitions, such as the Moscow Grand Prix in February.
-In 2021 she was among the contenders to represent Spain at the 2021 World Championship, she made the team but an injury to her left knee prevented her from competing and was replaced by her teammate Teresa Gorospe.
+In 2020, Solaun was included in the senior national team, she won medals in competitions, such as the Moscow Grand Prix in February.

+In 2021, she was among the contenders to represent Spain at the 2021 World Championship, she made the team but an injury to her left knee prevented her from competing and was replaced by her teammate Teresa Gorospe.
 She underwent surgery on the problem in November 2021 and was away from the sport for five months.

-In 2022 Solaun decided to switch to the group making her debut in 2022 at the World Cup in Sofia, they were 5th in the All-Around and 5 hoops and 6th with 3 ribbons + 2 balls.
+In 2022, Solaun decided to switch to the group, making her debut at the World Cup in Sofia, where they were 5th in the All-Around and 5 hoops and 6th with 3 ribbons + 2 balls.